Sony Bank: History

 By 2007, Sony Bank had accumulated 500,000 customers.
 That year, Sony planned to add an electronic trading platform.

 In 2011, Sony had considered expanding its banking business into the Australian market, only to abandon the idea in 2013.

 In 2019, Sony Bank started an English-language online banking service to meet the need of increasing foreign residents in Japan.

+In October 2025, Sony Bank applied for a banking license in the U.S. with the goal of issuing dollar-pegged stablecoins.

 Ownership

 Upon the bank's founding in 2001, Sony owned 80% of the bank.
 By 2005, its stake had risen to 84.2% and Sony Financial Holdings became the intermediate holding company of the bank.

 Sumitomo Mitsui Financial Group owned a 16% initial stake in the company and allowed Sony Bank customers to access its 7,600 automated teller machines.
 Sony Group is considered to be a Mitsui keiretsu.
 Sumitomo Mitsui had reduced its share to 12.6% by 2005.

 Upon the bank's founding in 2001, JPMorgan Chase owned a 4% stake in the bank.
 JPMorgan had hoped to expand its asset and wealth management services in Japan.
 The company reduced its ownership to 3.2% by 2005.
 It sold off its entire stake in 2005, claiming to have discussed the move with Sony in advance.
 By the divestiture made by JP Morgan, Sony increased its ownership to 87.4%.

 In 2008, Sony Bank became a wholly owned subsidiary of Sony Financial Holdings after Sumitomo Mitsui sold its remaining stake to Sony.